Commit This to Memory: Music and lyrics

 Pierre has in retrospect labeled half of the album's writing as being completed while inebriated and the other half while getting sober.
 For example, he penned the lyrics to "Attractive Today" and "Time Turned Fragile" while drunk in his apartment, in a "sad and lonely place".
 In this approach, words mostly "just came out", and were not substantially revised.
 In addition, he was listening to the 2003 album Reconstruction Site by the Weakerthans, and found himself inspired by the songwriting of frontman John K. Samson.
 Pierre would often take lyrics from other bands songs for song titles; "Time Turned Fragile" is lifted from a lyric in Limbeck's "Julia", while "Together We'll Ring in the New Year" was pulled from the Tom Waits song "Please Wake Me Up".
 "L.G.
 Fuad"—which stands for "Let's Get Fucked Up and Die"—grew out of a night on Motion City Soundtrack's 2003 UK tour with The All-American Rejects, in which the latter band's merchandise manager was severely inebriated.
 He stood on the merchandise stand and shouted what became the song's refrain.
 All involved found great humor in the "mantra", which went on to be printed on business cards as a joke.
 "Hold Me Down" was inspired by a former roommate of Pierre's.
 After she had moved out, Pierre found a portion of her math homework in a couch cushion, leading to him imagining a scenario of finding a letter from a departed lover.

 The album has been called definitive of pop punk.
 Joshua Cain dismissed this label, remarking, "I definitely wouldn't consider us a pop-punk band.
 Our influences are more based on '90s bands like Superchunk and early Weezer."
+Pierre strove for the record to have a sound that resembled the bands Braid, Superchunk, Jawbox and the Pixies.